Amazon Fire OS Platform Guide

 ~/.bash_profile file, adding a line such as the following, depending

-on where the SDK installs:
+on where the SDK and Ant are installed:

 This exposes SDK tools in newly opened terminal windows.
 Otherwise run this to make them available in the current session: